Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Methods

 \subsubsection{City data}

-City data was obtained from Quarterly Census of Employment and Wages from the U.S. Bureau of Labor Statistics (https://www.bls.gov/cew/).
+Public domain city data were obtained from Quarterly Census of Employment and Wages from the U.S. Bureau of Labor Statistics (https://www.bls.gov/cew/).
 The data provides the employment classified into industrial sectors by the North American Industry Classification System (NAICS) at county level in the U.S.~(see SI Table S1).
 We aggregated data at the county level to 383 Metropolitan Statistical Areas (MSA), which we call cities.
 MSAs are independent statistical units defined by the Census Bureau that encompass a central city and the geographical areas connected to the city.
 We obtained the list of counties in each MSA in 2017 from U.S. Census Bureau, County Business Patterns program, and used this to calculate employment at MSA level.
 This approach allowed us to maintain a consistent definition of MSAs across the entire time-series.
 The employment data is recorded at monthly intervals from 2003 to 2019.
-Since many industries, such as agriculture and accommodation, display seasonal trends in employment withing a year, we used a $\Delta t$ of 1 year for calculating the empirical LFD.
-We plot and fit data with only non-zero abundance.
+Since many industries, such as agriculture and accommodation, display seasonal trends in employment withing a year, we used a $\Delta t$ of 1 year for calculating the empirical LFD. \RW{The duration of observation, $t_{obs}$, was 17 years for employment data.} We plot and fit data with only non-zero abundance.

 For privacy reasons, sectoral employment data at some points are suppressed, and so we remove these points from our analysis.
 Since this suppression increases at finer levels of NAICS classification, we analyzed sectors classified at the two digit level.
 This also made our analysis robust to changes in the NAICS classification scheme that impacted the temporal continuity of the data at finer resolution.
 We used 18 of the 21 NAICS categories at the two-digit level (see SI Table S1).
 We removed three categories: `81' (other) ,`92' (public administration) and `99' (unclassified).
 Public administration and government employment was removed because much of this sector is not reported due to governmental regulations.
 Relative sectoral employment was calculated for each city by dividing sectoral employment in the city with the total employment reported in the city.
 Note that due to data suppression and removal of three naics categories, the sum of the relative employment in a city over all sectors we analyze need not equal one.
 We assume that each sectors is described by a set of SLRM parameters that is independent of the city; this provides us with enough data to fit the SLRM predictions.